ciaranbench/spectral-denoising-cycleGAN/README.md

 # TO DO:
 - Have eval notebook loop over loads of parameters and save results/spectra in npy
 - Formulate a completely unsupervised stopping criteria.
 Visual inspection seems weak.
-Perhaps the k-means comparison is good!
+Perhaps the k-means comparison is good!sklearn.metrics.adjusted_rand_score
 - Code/train denoisining autoencoder - relevant paper should be in the project overleaf. \cite{abdolghader2021unsupervised} perhaps do single sample and multi sample version.
 Add this to eval notebook
 - Implement cycleGAN in pytorch (MA)
 - compare k means with fixed group size on clean, noisy, and adapted spectra as an eval metric (add to eval notebook)